-DHS seeking applicants for HCBS Settings Review Panel
+DHS selects members for HCBS Settings Review Panel

 DHS plans to use an HCBS Settings Review Panel to review evidentiary packages of settings that CMS “presumes are not HCBS” after the public comment period but before submission to CMS, when:

 - DHS does not believe the setting is HCBS

 - Public comment raises concern that the setting has institutional or isolating qualities.

 In March 2019, DHS selected 11 HCBS SRP members who represent diverse perspectives and experiences.
 To read more, see the HCBS Settings Review Panel webpage.

 CMS grants final approval to statewide transition plan

 On Feb.
 12, 2019, CMS gave its final approval to Minnesota’s Home and Community-Based Services Rule Statewide Transition Plan (PDF) to bring settings into compliance with the federal HCBS regulations.
 To read more, see the Feb.
 12 approval letter from CMS to DHS (PDF).